In this Fundrise review, you’ll learn how to get Real Estate exposure without having to put down a large amount of capital.

-Prior to the days of Fundrise, the idea of investing in real estate have already been an attractive option for many investors.
-However, being only friendly to highly affluent investors, real estate has always been a seemingly exclusive space to invest in .
+Prior to the days of Fundrise, the idea of investing in real estate was already an attractive option for many investors.
+However, the price made it so that Real Estate investments were only available to highly affluent investors, and thus Real Estate has always been a seemingly exclusive space to invest in.

 Bringing the crowdfunded investment platform online, Fundrise is among the pioneers who disrupted that notion on real estate investing.
-For 2020 alone, Fundrise’s cumulative total returns skyrocketed reaching more than $130M.
+They have a great track record as well – by 2020, Fundrise’s cumulative total returns have reached more than $130M:

 The company is headquartered in Washington, DC, under CEO, Ben Miller’s management.
 Today, Fundrise is more than a decade old and its userbase has grown to 130,000 active investors.

-On it, Fundrise will make you choose one of their offered account levels namely Core, Advanced, Premium, or the 500-dollar investment starter plan.
-You will also see in this page a quick comparison on what each of the account level offer as well as their individual price tag.
+The first step when getting started with Fundrise is to choose one of their offered account levels: Basic, Core, Advanced, or Premium.
+You will also see in this page a quick comparison of what each of the account level offer as well as their individual price tag.

 Afterward, you will be taken to the first page of the Basic Info section where you will be asked to enter your name, email, and password.
 The page following this one will simply confirm your country of citizenship as well as your current country of residence.

 The Account Details section focuses on determining what account type you are interested in managing.
-Fundrise can manage individual taxable accounts, trusts, joint accounts, and self-directed IRA.
+Fundrise can manage individual taxable accounts, trusts, joint accounts, and self-directed IRAs.

 Next, for the Funding section, Fundrise will require you to state how much you want your initial contribution to be.
 If you are interested in their auto-invest feature, you can also decide to set that up as early as this point in the account creation.

-This is also the part where you will have to link your Fundrise account to your bank.
+Next, you link Fundrise to your bank.
 You can either do that by clicking on your bank’s logo or choosing to manually enter your bank credentials.